A slightly larger fifth-generation 5 Series midsize sedan from BMW arrived for 2004. A new all-aluminum front-end structure helped reduce weight.

 A simplified version of the iDrive control system introduced in the 7 Series uses a 6.5-inch color display screen.

-Under the Hood The 530i's 3.0-liter inline-six-cylinder develops 225 hp and 214 pounds-feet of torque.
+The 530i's 3.0-liter inline-six-cylinder develops 225 hp and 214 pounds-feet of torque.
 The six-speed Steptronic automatic incorporates Manual and Sport modes.

 A six-speed Sequential Manual Gearbox with an automatic clutch is available.
 Gear changes may be selected using a console-mounted lever or twin steering wheel paddles.
 A six-speed manual is also available.

-Safety Integrated Advanced Head Protection is standard.
+Integrated Advanced Head Protection is standard.
 BMW's Dynamic Stability Control stability system can improve control in difficult conditions.
 Active Roll Stabilization is part of the Sport Package.
 Active head restraints are available.

-Driving Impressions Finesse is the operative word for BMW's 5 Series, which blends refined ability with enthusiasm for the road.
+Finesse is the operative word for BMW's 5 Series, which blends refined ability with enthusiasm for the road.
 Despite the suspension's sporty tautness, you can expect a smooth, totally controlled ride even on rougher pavement.

 Acceleration is energetic but not quite startling.
 Performance fans may prefer the V-8-powered 545.
 The well-subdued engine is heard only slightly when shifting with the manual gearbox, which works masterfully.
 The automatic transmission also operates smoothly.